 1. What Types of Financial Aid are Available?

 At this time, only the Mebane campus participates in the Federal Direct Student Loan programs as well as the Pell Grant program.
 Qualifying students may receive Pell Grants, Subsidized and Unsubsidized student loans and parents of dependent students may apply for the PLUS loan.
-The Greensboro campus will be offering financial aid by 2021.
+Our Greensboro and Mebane locations are accepting financial aid.

 2. Do I Have to Pay Back my Financial Aid?